 In Scopus, for example, you find "Tiotal citations" under "Author details" page:

-In Scopus, by clicking "View citation overview," you can remove self-citations from the count.
+By clicking "View citation overview" in Scopus, you can remove self-citations from the count.